verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] I am not immune to kind words, especially when they are so true.
 - [ ] I thought we were having a state the obvious contest.
 I am very competitive by Nature.
 - [ ] Twitter turned into the opposite of a prayer circle
+- [ ] It's hard not to know what you mean.
+Especially, when you are so subtle about it.